DIY Tips to Prevent Frozen Pipes

 On a cold winter’s night, nothing feels better than curling up tight in your bed.
-Let the wind howl and let the snow fall, right?
-Wrapped in blankets you’re warm and you’re safe.
+Just let the wind howl and let the snow fall, right?
+Wrapped in blankets, you’re warm and you’re safe.
 Except maybe you aren’t so safe.
 Because cold, windy nights put your home at risk for frozen pipes and eventually the disaster of burst pipes—carrying a several thousand dollar price tag!

 Frozen Pipes and Burst Pipes

 When the temperature drops to below freezing, water freezes.
 The standing water in your water pipes can also turn to ice.